jondyer/cs1653-2017fa-jbd29-mar257-zds14/reports/phase5-writeup.md

 ### T9: Online Password Attack ###
 This threat involves the potential for someone to make a brute-force attack on a user's password by attempting to login repeatedly, perhaps with a dictionary of words, as a given user.
 This was previously possible since our interface simply exits the client app on a mis-entry and allows the user to start another one and keep trying.
+This is demonstrated in the simple script `attack_T9.sh`.

 We address this vulnerability by implementing an exponential backoff system for repeated connection attempts.
 This is implemented by requiring solution of an increasingly difficult hash puzzle before a connection can continue, with a 10-minute cooldown on difficulty reset.
 Here are the basic steps:
 -   Any time a client makes a connection to a server, that client's machine is required to solve a hash inversion puzzle before anything else.